 • Legumes (black beans, lentils, chickpeas)

-5. Anti-Inflammatory Spices and Herbs
+5. Flavourful Spices and Herbs

 Foods to Limit (Not Eliminate)